gesantel/LearningSobel/README.md

 # Learning Sobel

-The goal of this project was to see how well different architectures learn the size 3 Sobel filter.
-The goal is to build a phase diagram on the paramter space with respect to error error.
+The goal of this project was to see how well different architectures learn the 2D size 3x3 Sobel filter.
+The goal was to build a phase diagram on the parameter space with respect to error error.

 In progress